 Despite being outer Perceivers, INTPs’ dominant Introverted Thinking (Ti) is a Judging function.
 So partners should not be fooled by INTPs’ outer whimsicality.
-INTPs really want to be in control.
-More specifically, INTPs often seek to control the amount of time spent together and the amount of time spent apart.
-Perhaps more than anything else, INTPs fight to secure sufficient freedom and time to themselves within the context of the relationship.
+INTPs really want to be in control, especially when it comes to how they spend their time.
+Namely, INTPs want to control the amount of time spent together versus the amount of time spent apart.
+INTPs are always fighting to secure adequate time and freedom for themselves in their relationships.

 While partners need not submit to the INTP’s every whim or wish, the fact remains that INTPs will be better mates when granted adequate freedom.
 INTPs require more freedom than most other types, which inevitably leads to accusations of selfishness from those who don’t understand them.
 When partners try too hard to control them, INTPs’ behavior may become shifty, passive-aggressive, and generally injurious to the relationship.
 If, on the other hand, INTPs are given the freedom to love on their own terms, they will respond with thoughtfulness, respect, and commitment.
 This is the paradox of being pairing with INTPs.
 The more you avoid the temptation to reign them in or to make them feel guilty for being “selfish,” the more they will love and commit to you.